Irwin-Calmag/Ecommerce-Sales/README.md

 ## E-Commerce Sales Analysis
 ### Project Background
 An E-Commerce Sales Company is a business that sells products or services online through digital platforms.
 It operates via websites, mobile apps, or online marketplaces.
-This project analyzes e-commerce sales data by focusing on key metrics such as Total Profit, Profit Margin (%), Sales by Product Category, and Average Order Value.
+This project analyzes e-commerce sales data across 2021 and 2022 by focusing on key metrics such as Total Profit, Profit Margin (%), Sales by Product Category, and Average Order Value.
 The goal is to provide decision-makers with insights into sales growth, seasonality, and revenue trends, enabling them to make informed, data-driven business decisions.

 ### Objectives